naynecoder/yorm/index.md

 Although the Java industry offers very well maintained ORM solutions like Hibernate or Jooq, they tend not to work that well with Java Records. **Yorm** on the other side is specifically designed to leverage this Java capability.

-Due to the immutable nature of Java Records, **Yorm** cannot be understood as a persistent ORM.
+Due to the immutable nature of Java Records, **Yorm** cannot be understood as a persistent ORM, not even as an ORM, as there aren't really any relationships.
 ## Features

 - No need to generate classes